Posted on 22 Oct 2024

 How is WPI assessed?

 Your WPI is evaluated by an independent doctor who specialises in your type of injury.
-If your condition is psychological, a registered psychiatrist will conduct the assessment instead.
+If your condition is psychological, a registered psychiatrist will conduct the WPI assessment instead.

 The evaluation follows specific guidelines that can vary slightly depending on your state.
 Typically, the assessor will consider: